ajmasia/ai-engineering-poc/README.md

 # Keepcoding AI Engineering course POC

-> AI Assistant for Intelligent Task Definition (POC)
+> AI Assistant for Intelligent Work Definition (POC)

 This is a Proof of Concept (POC) for an **AI-powered assistant** that helps knowledge workers define tasks captured in their inbox, following the **Getting Things Done (GTD)** methodology by David Allen.